Agent Information & FAQs

 What does the Deregulation Act 2015 mean for tenancy deposit protection?

 The Deregulation Act 2015 resolves and clarifies issues in the law following the Superstrike v Rodrigues and Charalambous v Ng court rulings.

-What are my requirements when I join TDS?
+What are the initial requirements of TDS?